-7. Central heating а.
+7. Central heating a.
 Is there a central heating system in your property?
 (Note: a partial central heating system is one which does not heat all the main rooms of the property - the main living room, the bedroom(s), the hall and the bathroom).
-If you have answered yes / partial - what kind of central heating is there?
-(Examples: gas-fired, solid fuel, electric storage heating, gas warm air).
-Oil Central heating If you have answered yes, please answer the three questions below: b.
-When was your central heating system or partial central heating system installed?
-2015 C. Do you have a maintenance contract for the central heating system?
-Yes / No If you have answered yes, please give details of the company with which you have a maintenance contract: Gleaner oils d.
+If you have answered yes/partial - what kind of central heating is there?
+Yes Oil Fired Central Heating If you have answered yes, please answer the 3 questions below: b.
+When was your central heating system or partial central heating system installed? circa 2005 C. Do you have a maintenance contract for the central heating system?
+If you have answered yes, please give details of the company with which you have a maintenance agreement: Gleaner Oils Yes d.
 When was your maintenance agreement last renewed?
-(Please provide the month and year). annually 8.
-Energy Performance Certificate Does your property have an Energy Performance Certificate which is less than 10 years old?
-Yes / No 9.
-Issues that may have affected your property a.
-Has there been any storm, flood, fire or other structural damage to your property while you have owned it?
-Yos / No If you have answered yes, is the damage the subject of any outstanding insurance claim?
-Yes / No b.
-Are you aware of the existence of asbestos in your property?
-Yes / No If you have answered yes, please give details:
+(Please provide the month and year).
+Annually

+8. Energy Performance Certificate Does your property have an Energy Performance Certificate which is less than 10 years old?
+9. Issues that may have affected your p property a.
+Has there been any sodamage to your property · No If you have answered any outstanding insu nage the subject of b.
+Are you aware of the property? existence of as bestos in your No If you have answered yes, piease giv /e details: 10.
+Services a.
+Please tick which services are connected to your property and give details of the supplier: Services Connected Supplier Gas / liquid petroleum gas Water mains / private water supply √ Scottish Water Electricity V SSE